SESYNC-ci/advanced-git-lesson/docs/_slides/pages.md

 ===

+First, open the RStudio project for the repo you just added a page to.
-First, go to your terminal, create a branch called `gh-pages` and switch to it.
+Go to your terminal, create a branch called `gh-pages` and switch to it.

 ~~~bash
 git checkout -b gh-pages